kwaa/blog/README.urara.md

 ## Adapters

-This project uses `@sveltejs/adapter-static@next` by default, but u can use any adapter supported by SvelteKit.
-View more on [SvelteKit Docs](https://kit.svelte.dev/docs#adapters)
+This project uses `@sveltejs/adapter-static@next` by default, but u can use any adapter supported by SvelteKit. more on [SvelteKit Docs](https://kit.svelte.dev/docs#adapters)

 ## Config